tmka/SpacePy/README.md

 ##SpacePy sample code

-This is SpacePy module sample code.
+This is SpacePy library sample code.
-SpacePy is useful SpaceScience Library which written by python.
+SpacePy is useful SpaceScience Library which written by Python.

 You can download SpacePy below the URL. http://spacepy.lanl.gov/download.shtml

 You should be install these software and lib.